labd/commercetools-node-mock/README.md

 - Add new service to src/ctMock.ts ctMock.\_services
 - Add new service to src/storage.ts InMemoryStorage
 - Adjust src/types.ts RepositoryMap and possibly serviceTypes

-### Releasing

-This codebases use [@changesets](https://github.com/changesets/changesets) for release and version management

-- Create a new changeset using `pnpm changeset`
-- Push the changes to the `main` branch.
-- GitHub actions will create a release PR.
-When the release is ready merge the release branch